CoNarrative/glujs-guide-built/view-binding.md

 When their is a mismatch in naming between configuration property and the method on the control, that is no cause to worry.
 GluJS contains binding *adapters* for each component that take care of the mismatch and call the appropriate control method for you (if such a method is available - a few configuration properties really can't be easily changed after initialization).

 Controls in turn may update one or more properties they are bound to.
 Controls derived from *field* for instance always have a way to update their `value` property.
 Whenever this is the case (and you haven't otherwise indicated in a binding directive), GluJS will automatically also bind from control -> view model.
 That means whenever the value of the control changes, the matching property on the view model will be updated.
-This is done through that control's GluJS binding adapter, which listens on an appropriate event emitted by the control and updates the matching view model proprety accordingly.
+This is done through that control's GluJS binding adapter, which listens on an appropriate event emitted by the control and updates the matching view model property accordingly.

 Control config properties that are available for two-way binding per control are documented in the binding adapter API documentation.